przemekbil/AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

    macro avg       0.79      0.60      0.63     24712
 weighted avg       0.88      0.90      0.88     24712
 ```
 It would seem, that because of the unbalanced dataset, model is great at predicting "No"s but not great at predicting "Yes" answers.

-Next generation of this model would have to tackle this problem.
+To achieve better performing model, data used for training  should be balanced by either up-sampling the "Yes" Class or down-sampling the "No" class.
+Alternatively, wight column Could be added to cause rows in the data to be weighted up or down (to make the prevailing class seem less important).

+Another thing to try would be using other ```primary_metric``` attribute than ```accuracy``` in the ```AutoMLConfig``` class constructor.
+According to Microsoft AutoML documentation, ```AUC_weighted``` could be better choice in this case.

+Depending on the real-life application, we might want to optimize our model for different metrics: if our priority is model's precision (avoiding labeling false positives and false negatives) we could use ```average_precision_score_weighted``` or ```precision_score_weighted``` as our ```primary_metric``` attribute.

 ## Proof of cluster clean up